 He is also member of PEN in Turkey and England.

-After a 1996 incident with the Turkish police in which he was assaulted and badly hurt, Sönmez left for rehabilitation in Britain with help from the Freedom from Torture Foundation, and he continued to live in political exile in Britain but now he shares is time with Ankara, wanting to come back.
+After a 1996 incident with the Turkish police in which he was assaulted and badly hurt, Sönmez left for rehabilitation in Britain with help from the Freedom from Torture Foundation, and he continued to live in political exile in Britain but now he settled back in Istanbul after an interval spent in Ankara.*

 He is the youngest recipient of the Sedat Simavi Literature Prize for his second novel, Sins and Innocents.

-Sönmez’s latest novel, Istanbul, Istanbul, debuted this spring from OR Books in English and is translated in 29 languages, Italian included (for Nottetempo: the author is road-showing Italy in these days to present it).
+Sönmez’s novel, Istanbul, Istanbul, debuted this spring from OR Books in English and is translated in 40 languages, Italian included (for Nottetempo: the author is road-showing Italy in these days to present his latest one Labyrinth).

 I read the novel in less than one night and could not stop.